angular/material-tools/README.md

 *  using only 1 specific theme,
 *  using only the Layout API

-> Currently, only Angular Material 1.x is supported.
+> Currently, only [Angular-Material v1.x](http://github.com/angular/material) is supported.
 Angular Material v2 support may be added in the future.

 ## Quick Links
 - [Installation](#installation)